The way food waste becomes fashion is giving us hope for a more sustainable future

-But there’s good news on the fashion horizon: food waste is being transformed into clothing, mainly with thanks to system called Agraloop.
+But there’s good news on the fashion horizon, too!
+Food waste is being transformed into clothing, mainly with thanks to system called Agraloop.
 It’s a regenerative system that uses plant-based chemistry and plant-based energy to upgrade food fibres into clothing, whilst enriching the local communities and basically creating a new economic system.
-And it’s the future of fashion.

 How Food Waste Becomes Fashion

-The grant will allow the company to mass produce clothing derived from food waste, and that’s a great thing for the planet: back in 1960, 97% of textile fibres came from plants and animals.
+The grant allowed the company to mass produce clothing derived from food waste.
+And that’s a great thing for the planet!
+Back in 1960, 97% of textile fibres came from plants and animals.
 Today, we only use 35% natural fibres!
 And petrochemical based clothing is the norm.

 Skeptical that food waste could possibly be spun into something gorgeous?
 These examples below will change your mind!